Your Instrument

 Short- and Long-term progress in piano study

-The technique and artistry that students learn in their lessons with me from Day 1 is specifically related to how it feels to play an acoustic piano, which sets them up for enjoyment and ongoing success!
+The technique and artistry that students learn in their lessons with me from Day 1 is directly related to how it feels to play an acoustic piano, which sets them up for enjoyment and ongoing success!

 A quality acoustic instrument that produces sound from real strings, real wood, and real pedals feels and sounds very different than a digital keyboard.
 An acoustic piano offers a level of responsiveness and a range of dynamics and tone color that even the nicest digital piano cannot match.

-But pianos are expensive - I'm not sure I can afford it!
+Pianos are expensive - I'm not sure I can afford it!

-There are many types and sizes of upright pianos and grand pianos in a wide range of prices to fit many needs.
-You definitely don't need a brand-new grand piano to get a quality instrument!
+There are many types and sizes in a wide range of prices to fit many needs:

 (Just please promise to stay away from the Craigslist "free" pianos!
+They're often free for a reason ...

-They're often free for a reason ... and if you don't know what you're looking for, you may get stuck with a dud.)
+and if you don't know what you're looking for, you may get stuck with a dud.)

 I don't think I have space!
 How much room will it take up?

-Did you know: upright pianos are generally the SAME width and depth as a full size digital keyboard?
+Upright pianos are generally the SAME width and depth as a full size digital keyboard?

-the good news is, you can almost certainly fit an upright piano in the same space, and for close to the same price!
+So, if you're concerned about space, and thought you only had room for a digital piano because it was smaller: the good news is, you can usually fit an upright piano in the same space, and for close to the same price!

 plus links for local dealers and offers.